-In 1959, Australia used its Banking Act to outlaw the ownership of most gold, demanding it be turned into the government within one month of coming into one’s possession.
-But they didn’t leave their victims empty handed either: the government made sure to have plenty of it’s own paper money to hand out in exchange.
+In 1959, Australia used its Banking Act to outlaw the ownership of most gold, demanding that individuals turn their gold into the government within one month of coming into possession of it.
+But they didn’t leave their victims empty-handed either: the government made sure to have plenty of its own paper money to hand out in exchange.

 Not long after that, the British tried to shore up the pound by blocking imports of gold.
-Having left the gold standard, they were worried that their citizens were resorting to buying precious metals offshore, and reacted by banning gold ownership to no more than four coins.
-Anyone wishing to own more had to apply to the Treasury and ‘splain themselves.
+Having left the gold standard, they were worried that their citizens were resorting to buying precious metals offshore; they reacted by banning gold ownership to no more than four coins.
+Anyone wishing to own more had to apply to the Treasury and explain themselves.

-Nothing like going hat in hand to your own government to beg by basic freedoms.
+Nothing like going hat in hand to your own government to beg for basic freedoms.

-Even other nations aren’t immune from gold confiscation.
-In World War II, Hitler marched into Prague and proceeded to sent an order to the Bank of England, where Czech gold reserves were held, to transfer them from their account to his account.
+Even other nations aren’t immune to gold confiscation.
+In World War II, Hitler marched into Prague and proceeded to send an order to the Bank of England, where Czech gold reserves were held, to transfer them from their account to his account.